-Chemical Water Treatment Services in Dayton, Ohio
+Chemical Water Treatment Services in Dayton, OH

 Dayton, Ohio, is full of different types of businesses using various water systems, like cooling towers, boilers and closed-loop systems.
 These systems are vulnerable to issues such as corrosion and contamination that lead to reduced efficiency, damage and transmitted illness if not treated appropriately.

 At Chardon Laboratories, we offer a wide range of services for Ohio companies, all completed by experts in the field.
-We are certified by the International Organization for Standardization (ISO) and deliver comprehensive, customized solutions to meet the unique needs of your system.
+We are certified by the International Organization for Standardization (ISO) and deliver comprehensive, customized solutions to meet the unique needs of your system:

 Whether you're looking to reduce the presence of bacteria and contaminants, improve the performance and longevity of your equipment or meet specific requirements for water quality, the highly trained technicians at Chardon Labs can help.

-Cooling Tower Water Treatment Services
+Dayton Cooling Tower Water Treatment